Mohasindawal/Food-Delivery-Website/README.md

 - **Add to Cart**: Users can add food items to their shopping cart.

 - **Place Orders**: Users can place orders and specify delivery details.

-- **Admin Panel**: An admin panel is available for restaurant owners to manage their menu and orders.

 ## Technologies Used